 Regardless of how minor a previous conviction may have been, violating probation can lead to serious consequences.
 If you have or a loved one has been arrested, call us as soon as possible!
 We are open 24/7 and our licensed bail bonds agents know you need a friendly professional at a time like this.
-We offer probation violation bail in Athens, GA and many surrounding counties fast.
+We offer probation violation bail in Jefferson, GA and many surrounding counties fast.
 Whether you’re coming back to us again or shopping for a new bail agent, we provide the same attentive, efficient service to everyone.
 As soon as we have your or your loved one’s information, we can find them, post bail fast, and help prepare you for your upcoming court date.

 Probation and its Conditions

 Probation is a sort of release program triggered by the suspension of a prison or jail sentence which is entirely conditional on meeting court-mandated requirements.
 It acts as an opportunity for a defendant to prove to the court that they can behave within the legal limits of civilized society.
 As long as the individual on probation meets every requirement, they can continue to live their lives outside of jail or prison.

 Moreover, if a defendant is on probation after a conviction of a misdemeanor, probation may simply be the most efficient way to collect the fines incurred by that misdemeanor.
 Similar conditions of probation may include but are not limited to the following: